 Looking around I think that only some of those podcasts above might be for beginners, but even beginners should bookmark the site for later because once your German is getting better and you want to listen to more German, but not do listening exercises, all you need to do is decide on what you like … out of 70.000 podcasts!

 There are news and stories for children: Kinder

-Fancy some meditation in German? http://www.hit-tuner.net/de/podcast/meditation.html
+Fancy some fitness in German? http://www.hit-tuner.net/de/podcast/fitness.html

 Interested in history? http://www.hit-tuner.net/de/podcast/geschichte.html

 Or even philosophy? http://www.hit-tuner.net/de/podcast/philosophie.htm

 There is a variety of audiobooks, again for children and adults: http://www.hit-tuner.net/de/hoerbuch/index.html and you can listen to hundreds of radio stations .
 Those are listed according to genre and countries, so click your way through to the German radio stations, although there is no guarantee that they play German music.
 But they will talk in German and you might hear German adverts.

 There are even German TV stations, but some of them didn’t work, most likely because I’m not in Germany.
 It is still worth having a look around.

 So, to recap it all again, you can listen to one of the 653 German radio stations, listen to one of the many audiobooks, watch some German TV or listen to one of the 70.000 podcasts, which you can also download to your smartphone.